booyaa/overflow/os/windows/readme.md

 When you have to ensure dir doesn't fail i.e. oracle external table preprocessor script.  force all output (standard out and error) to standard out and then filter out ```File Not Found```.
 If no files are found the loop will fall through silently.

-bonus tip: you have to redirect standard error to standard out to be able to filter/pipe to another command. bonus tip: note the ecaped `>, &, |` symbols. bonus tip: silence is golden, if you need to kill all output from standard out and error: ```>NUL 2>&1```
+- bonus tip: you have to redirect standard error to standard out to be able to filter/pipe to another command.
+- bonus tip: note the escaped `>, &, |` symbols in the loop expression.
+- bonus tip: silence is golden, if you need to kill all output from standard out and error: ```>NUL 2>&1```

 ```dos
 for /f "tokens=*" %%A in ('dir *.zip /b 2^>^&1 ^| FINDSTR /V "File Not Found"') do (